 Outside of work, James volunteers at the Jewish Community Day School of Boston and Temple Beth Zion (TBZ), and serves on the Board of Directors of the Boston Community Hevra Kadisha.
-James was honored as a 2017 Combined Jewish Philanthropies “Chai in the Hub” Award and is a Schusterman Fellow.
+James was honored as a 2017 Combined Jewish Philanthropies “Chai in the Hub” Award and is a Senior Fellow of the Charles and Lynn Schusterman Family Foundation.
 He earned his B.S. in communications from the University of Miami.

 James lives in Newton, Massachusetts, is Abba to two wonderful young men, and a young Finnish Spitz named Ginsburg.

 Steven was a Keshet volunteer and donor for more than 15 years before joining the team full-time, where he now ensures that all of our events run smoothly and brilliantly as Events Manager.

 Starting his career at the Museum of Science in Boston, Steven went on to plan dozens of community events and to coordinate more than 50 weddings and B’nai Mitzvah at Temple Ohabei Shalom in Brookline, MA, where he ultimately assumed the role of Executive Director.